-As Orthodox Pebbles is a religious education project, our mission from the start has been to offer our resources free of charge to the whole Orthodox Christian community so that everyone, including people who cannot afford to pay for them, can use them.
+As Orthodox Pebbles is a religious education project, our mission from the start has been to offer our digital resources free of charge to the whole Orthodox Christian community so that everyone, including people who cannot afford to pay for them, can use them.
 We have also decided to keep our website forever advertisement-free, as we feel that, given its religious focus, it would be inappropriate to commercialize it in that way.
 We have been hoping that, as our resources become known and used, people who enjoy them and are able to, will choose, on their own accord, to support us for the quality of the material and for the work we are putting into it.
 We are sincerely grateful for your contribution.

 To SUPPORT our project, you have two choices:

-Kindly bear with us as we are gradually building up our collection – some of our links may not be active yet.
 Our material is grouped in two ways (by theme and by season), to make it easier to navigate depending on your needs.
 You can also use the Search feature on the bottom of this page to look for a specific topic.

 Your opinion, thoughts, and suggestions are always welcome, so please don’t hesitate to contact us, either using the contact form or sending an email to orthodoxpebbles @ gmail.com.

-We wish for your journey to be a happy and fruitful one, and we hope to see you again soon.
+We wish for your journey to be a happy and fruitful one, and we hope to see you again soon!

 – Athanasios Clark, whose icons we are using either with permission from the artist or courtesy of the Greek Orthodox Archdiocese of America Department of Religious Education.